GRANITE COUNTERTOPS

 FOR?

-exteriors and interiors of homes and commercial buildings.
-The most
+It is used on exteriors and interiors of homes and

-common uses are for headstones and kitchen countertops.
-Some other
+commercial buildings.
+The most common uses are for headstones and

-examples include: fireplaces, bars, vanities, sinks, cabinet
+kitchen countertops.
+Some other examples include: fireplaces, bars,

-fountains, shower surrounds, flooring....
-If you can imagine it,
+tables, walls, benches, fountains, shower surrounds, flooring....

-you can use granite.
+If you can imagine it, you can use granite.

 QUESTION:

-Is it necessary to see the actual slabs my
+Is it necessary to see the actual

-granite countertop will be made of?
+slabs my granite countertop will be made

-but it is wise.
-Each and every piece of granite is unique.
-The
+This isn't mandatory but it is wise.
+Each and every

-color tones may be lighter or darker from one slab to the next.
-The
+darker from one slab to the next.
+The pattern of the stone will

-pattern of the stone will also vary.
-It's actually pretty fun to go
+also vary.
+It's actually pretty fun to go to the "stone warehouse"

-to the "stone warehouse" and pick out your stone.
-You never know,
+and pick out your stone.
+You never know, another one may catch your

 QUESTION